 6. Stay Away from Mercury

 More than half a century ago, Minamata, Japan, was devastatingly affected by a severe mercury leak.
 In 1956, there had been documented cases of a strange illness that befell people and animals in the town.
 Because of the way it made the cats who contracted it twitch, many called it “The Dancing Disease.”
-It was only later than scientists discovered that the mercury leak caused increases in neurological issues and even many cases of cerebral palsy, especially as a congenital disease for children born in or around 1956 in the town.
+It was only later that scientists discovered that the mercury leak caused increases in neurological issues and even many cases of cerebral palsy, especially as a congenital disease for children born in or around 1956 in the town.
 In order to avoid mercury during pregnancy, don’t consume fish or high-fructose corn syrup, and do not receive any mercury amalgams.

 7. Be Safe with Pharmaceuticals